 Deneb STARS (Sustaining Talented Academically Recognized Students) is an invitation-only community that provides you with support during your four years at WashU.
 Deneb STARS forms a cohort-based community for low-income and first generation students.
 The program also helps develop leaders within and beyond the Deneb STARS community.
 We work closely with the Office of Undergraduate Admissions to identify and recruit a diverse and talented class of Deneb STARS each year.

-The Early Arrival Program is an annual orientation program designed specifically for first-year students joining the Deneb STARS community.
+The annual orientation program designed specifically for first-year students joining the Deneb STARS community.
 Alongside the Student Leadership Corps and Office for Student Success staff, you’ll participate in a variety of activities focused on facilitating a seamless and fun transition on to campus.
-Programming will include team-building activities, student panels, dinners with peers, faculty and staff, and presentations from Campus Life, Student Financial Services, and other offices you may engage with throughout your time here.
+Programming will include team-building activities, student panels, dinners with peers, bonding time with your peer-mentor, faculty and staff, and information on how to access resources and opportunities across campus throughout your time here.

 Student Success Resources

 We recognize that, oftentimes costs shift from semester to semester and may fall outside of what is considered part of your traditional “cost of attendance.”
 We are committed to ensuring that you aren’t unnecessarily burdened by these costs or negatively impacted by unexpected situations that may arise during your time here.
 Should you find yourself in need of financial assistance, there are various grants that you may be eligible to apply for, including the Student Success Fund, the Student Union Opportunity Fund and the Student Union Mental Health Fund.